NEWIR295/SOFTWARE_DEVELPMENT/CPP/Projects/Sudoku V1/README.md

 - **Puzzle Generation**: Generates with different difficulty levels (Easy, Medium, Hard).

 ## Features
-- Load puzzle from a file.
 - Enter and validate player moves.
-- Solve puzzles automatically using a backtracking algorithm.
+- Solve puzzles automatically using backtracking algorithm.
+- Generates new puzzles using backtracking algorithm.
 - Save the current puzzle state to a file.
+- Load puzzle from a file.
 - Modular class structure to support scalability.

 ## Default Puzzle